Josephinemwende/Backend-Task1/README.md

-"#Create and host endpoints using NodeJs"
+Create and host endpoints using NodeJs